 During these times of change sleep training your child isn’t ideal, as there are already so many new things for them to get used to or deal with.
 My recommendation is to wait 2-3 weeks for the teething or sickness to pass, or until your family life has settled down a bit before you start working on your child’s sleep.
 This will help you focus on your child’s sleep without too many other stresses or distractions.

 Side note: A lot of parent think their child is teething, when they’re actually overtired.
-If your child is waking frequently in the night for weeks or even months, it’s usually not teething, as that only affects baby’s sleep for a couple days.
+If your child is waking frequently in the night for weeks or even months, it’s usually not teething, as that only (if at all) affects baby’s sleep for a couple days.

 8. You give up too fast

 We all know how hard it is for us as adults to change patterns of behaviour or habits!
 Psychologists say it takes at least 21 days to forget an old pattern of behaviour and even longer to develop a new one.
 Parents often give up sleep training on the 3rd or 4th day (which is when things can get even more difficult).
-My experience shows that if you just push through those couple of challenging days, you will start to see progress.
+My experience shows that if you just follow through in those couple of challenging days, you will see progress pretty quickly.

 9. You try everything